 Ending the Abuse to Prison Pipeline

-The vast majority of girls in the juvenile justice system are arrested for nonviolent offenses such as truancy, running away, and alcohol and substance use—all behaviors that are strongly correlated with suffering and coping with trauma.
+The vast majority of girls in the youth legal system are arrested for nonviolent offenses such as truancy, running away, and alcohol and substance use—all behaviors that are strongly correlated with suffering and coping with trauma.

-Rights4Girls has named this troubling trajectory for girls–and particularly girls of color: The Sexual Abuse to Prison Pipeline.
-We work to disrupt this harmful and unjust pathway to prison for girls by training judges and policymakers on the Abuse to Prison Pipeline, advocating for alternatives to detention for girls and young women, and promoting criminal and juvenile justice reform efforts that expressly contemplate girls and young women of color, especially those who have experienced violence or exploitation.
+Rights4Girls has named this troubling trajectory for girls–and particularly girls of color: The Abuse to Prison Pipeline.
+We work to disrupt this harmful and unjust pathway to prison for girls by training judges and policymakers on the Abuse to Prison Pipeline, advocating for alternatives to detention for girls and young women, and promoting systems change that expressly contemplate girls and young women of color, especially those who have experienced violence or exploitation.

 Learn more about the Sexual Abuse to Prison Pipeline: The Girls’ Story report and our work to dismantle this pattern of injustice for girls and women.

 Once girls become involved in the system, they must navigate a punitive system that is ill-equipped to address their needs.
 Once incarcerated, girls are subject to harmful and degrading conditions of confinement that often exacerbate their existing trauma.
 The traditional methods of asserting authority and order, isolation approaches, and severe discipline characterizing incarceration are inappropriate for girls given their abuse histories.
 Often, girls are subject to solitary confinement and restraints– practices that are especially injurious to victims of sexual and physical violence.
 Girls are strip searched throughout the duration of their confinement, including when returning from family visitation, after a medical visit, or at the completion of a work shift.
 Moreover, detention is not safe for girls.
 Girls consistently report being physically and sexually assaulted by staff and other youth while behind bars.